 To obtain a permanent restraining order, a hearing will be scheduled.
 The hearing is scheduled whether you obtained a temporary restraining order or not.
 A judge determines whether the person requesting a restraining order is truly in need of one.
 Following the court hearing, a judge may grant you a permanent restraining order.

 The length of time varies based on the restraining order.
 Where a civil harassment restraining order is valid for only three years, a domestic violence restraining order is valid for five.

 Domestic violence restraining orders can be requested online or in person.
 If requested online, a temporary ex-parte order will be issued electronically.

-If you need additional information or advice regarding domestic violence restraining orders, contact the Law Office of Christopher Chaney.
+If you need additional information or advice regarding domestic violence restraining orders, contact the Law Offices of Christopher Chaney.